ioBroker/ioBroker.javascript/doc/en/javascript.md

 sendTo('telegram', {user: 'UserName', text: 'Test message'};
 ```

-Some adapters could accept messages and give the answers on that. (e.g. history, sql, telegram)
+Some adapters also support responses to the send messages. (e.g. history, sql, telegram)
-If the adapter supports answers, they are sent only if the instance of the adapter is specified in the sendTo().
+The response is only returned in the callback if the message is send to a specific instance!

-Example with answer:
+Example with response:

 ```
 sendTo('telegram.0', {user: 'UserName', text: 'Test message'}, function (res) {